 Preventing & recycling waste within customers’ operations

 One key aspect of our efforts to protect and conserve resources is reducing the plastic waste generated in our customers’ operations.
 The challenge is that this plastic is often contaminated with biological or chemical substances or radiation, making it potentially harmful to human health and the environment.
 Plastic-based laboratory waste that has come into direct contact with samples is typically incinerated.
-Recycling is either impossible or prohibitively expensive with the technologies currently available.
+Recycling is either impossible or prohibitively expensive with the technologies currently available such as the energy-intensive pyrolysis process.
 In some cases, incineration of laboratory waste is also required by law.

-However, our single-use items also contain plastic elements that do not come in direct contact with sample materials, including holders for pipette tips, storage boxes for tips inside these holders and external packaging for the consumable items.
-Eppendorf considers these to be auxiliary products, which enable the correct use of the products themselves.
+However, our single-use items also contain plastic elements that do not come in direct contact with sample materials, including single-use racks, reusable boxes for storing pipette tips and external packaging.
+The reusable boxes can be autoclaved –i.e., sterilized by autoclave – up to 100 times and equipped with fresh tip trays via a refill system.
+Eppendorf considers these to be auxiliary products, which enable the correct use of the products themselves (such as pipette tips).
 Depending on how these items are used in the laboratory, they may be classified as non-contaminated waste.
+The definition depends on the local regulations of the biosafety and waste management officers.
 We urge our customers to separate product packaging and auxiliary products as much as possible prior to moving the items into the laboratory where they may come into contact with sample material or contaminated work surfaces.
-Sorting at this early stage may allow recycling of certain plastic elements.
+Sorting at this early stage may allow or facilitate recycling of certain plastic elements.

 Designing packaging efficiently